-We investigate racehorses, eventers, dressage, showjumpers, endurance, western and many more disciplines as well as the general purpose pleasure riding horse.
+We investigate racehorses, eventers, showjumpers, dressage, endurance and western horses and many more disciplines as well as the general purpose pleasure riding horse.

 A lameness investigation will begin with a clinical examination including palpation and manipulation of the musculoskeletal system, hoof tester application, examination in a straight line and on the lunge or in circles in both directions.
 Flexion tests of the individual limbs will be undertaken.
 In some cases lameness may require observation under saddle.